panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `Sizes` is an enum based on a plain JavaScript object.
 Accessing an enum value is done using the property accessor: `Sizes.Medium`.

-A pro of using a plain object enum is its simplicity: just define an object with keys and values, and the enum is ready.
+The plain object enum buys with its simplicity: just define an object with keys and values, and the enum is ready.

-An issue with the enum implementation based on plain objects is that the enum can be overwritten.
+An issue with the plain object enum is that enum can be overwritten.

 In a large codebase, somebody might accidentally modify the enum object, and this will affect the entire runtime of the application.

 ```javascript
 const Sizes = {